POOL

 BREAKING

-The break starts the pool game.
-The player who breaks must place the cue ball behind the headstring and shoot the cue towards the triangle formation of balls.
+The player who breaks must place the cue ball behind the headstring and shoot the cue toward the triangle formation of balls.
 For a break to be considered legal, they must pocket at least one ball or move at least 4 balls to the rails.

 If the breaker fails to do so, the opponent can either accept the table as it is, demand that the breaker re-rack and re-break, or re-rack and re-break themself.
 If the 8 ball goes into the pocket on the break, the non-breaking player can either decide to re-break or just return the 8 ball to the table.
-If the cue ball goes into the pocket on the break, the breaker loses their turn and the opponent can place the cue ball anywhere on the table.
+However, if the cue ball goes into the pocket on the break, the breaker loses their turn, and the opponent can place the cue ball anywhere on the table.

 The ball the breaker makes into the pocket determines which type of ball they will shoot for the duration of the game.
 For example, if the breaker makes a striped ball into the pocket, they are designated to make striped balls in for the rest of the game and vice versa.
 The breaker can continue shooting until they miss a shot or scratch.